Nqaba Bhanga

 Bennet Mzwenqaba Bhanga (born 28 August 1977), known as Nqaba Bhanga, is a South African politician.
-He is the current Leader of the Official Opposition in the Eastern Cape Provincial Legislature.
-He is also the former Provincial Leader of the Democratic Alliance (DA) in the Eastern Cape, the Executive Mayor of Nelson Mandela Bay, a former Member of the Mayoral Committee (MMC) for Human Settlements in the Nelson Mandela Bay Metropolitan Municipality, a former member of Parliament, and the DA's former Shadow Minister of Co-operative Governance and Traditional Affairs (COGTA).
+He is the former Leader of the Official Opposition in the Eastern Cape Provincial Legislature, the former Provincial Leader of the Democratic Alliance (DA) in the Eastern Cape, a former Mayor of Nelson Mandela Bay, a former Member of the Mayoral Committee (MMC) for Human Settlements in the Nelson Mandela Bay Metropolitan Municipality, a former member of Parliament, and the DA's former Shadow Minister of Co-operative Governance and Traditional Affairs (COGTA).

 Biography

 He was born in KwaZakhele, Port Elizabeth on 28 August 1977.
 While attending the KwaZakhele High School, he got involved in student politics for the first time.
 He was later elected the regional chair of the Congress of South African Students (Cosas).